Buoy anti-tank obstacle

+Usage

 Buoys were intended as an alternative to a simple cylinder of concrete.
 The advantage of buoy was that it could be used to block or unblock a road quickly.
 Passing a rod or crossbar through a pair of buoys formed a wheeled axle that could easily be rolled into place; when the axle was removed the buoys could be separated and stood up.
 Although easily knocked over, the conical shapes could not be rolled very far, they would move unpredictably and out of the field of view of a tank driver, making it difficult to avoid them.
 They were eventually judged to be ineffective and phased out.

 Extant examples are often found by the roadside today.